raphaeltm/ReactPrismicFirebaseStarter/readme.md

-# Prismic / React Starter + Firebase Deployment
+# Prismic / React / Firebase Starter

+## Includes sitemaps, some open graph stuff, Prismic Custom Types, and a flexible templating system.

 This starter will help you get setup with Prismic and React.